 - Chih Wei Teng (Chief Operations Officer)

-- Heather Marriott (Events Coordinator and Executive Assistant)
+- Dr Anita Pinar (Communications, Events Coordinator and Executive Assistant)

 CEO, CCRM Australia

 Silvio Tiziani played a key role in the establishment of CCRM Australia after securing funding from Monash University, MTP Connect, CSIRO and The Victorian Government.
 Silvio’s skills focus on the specialised role of leading the strategic alliance with the Centre of Commercialisation of Regenerative Medicine (CCRM) and being Director of ARMI’s external engagement, strategic planning and communications.
 Silvio’s extensive knowledge of the research landscape is well utilised with his networks within industry, international organisations and the state and federal government.

 Silvio has extensive experience in private and public organisations, with a focus on laboratory-based organisations in the academic, health and healthcare systems.